MatheusAvellar/brainfuck-game-engine/README.md

 ## Output

-The 1st cell on the tape holds the value for the background color of the canvas.
-Value to color equivalences are the listed below.
-Default (`0`) is white.

 The game screen is drawn according to the first *25 × 19 =* **475**
 cells in the program tape after the first cell.
 They are equivalent to a grid on the canvas, where each value corresponds to a color: